Mylesthemonster/ece209as_project/README.md

 ## Thanks

-Thank you for viewing our project repo. :grin:
+Thank you for viewing our project repo checkout the website <https://mylesthemonster.github.io/ece209as_project/>. :grin: